-4.4.11 Most Recently Funded Relevant Project Summary (3 pages)
+4.4.11 Most Recently Funded Relevant Project Summary (if applicable) (3 pages)

 Upload a summary that outlines the progress made with the most recently funded relevant CPRIT award.
-Applicants must describe results and outcomes of the most recently funded relevant award and demonstrate why further funding is warranted.
+Applicants must describe results and outcomes of the most recently funded award and demonstrate why further funding is warranted.

 Please note that a different set of reviewers from those assigned to the previously funded application may evaluate this application.
-Applicants should make it easy for reviewers to compare the most recently funded relevant project with the proposed expansion project.
+Applicants should make it easy for reviewers to compare the most recently funded project with the proposed project.

-In the description include the following:
+In the description, include the following:

 - Describe the evidence-based intervention, its purpose, and how it was implemented in the priority population.
-Describe any adaptations made for the population served. - List approved goals and objectives of the most recently funded grant. - For each objective, provide the following information: - Milestones/target dates and target metrics - Actual completion dates and metrics - For the most recently funded relevant project, describe major activities; significant results, including major findings, developments, or conclusions (both positive and negative); and key outcomes.
-If the project has not yet ended, provide projections for completion dates and final metrics.
+Describe any adaptations made for the population served. - List approved goals and objectives of the most recently funded grant. - For each objective, provide the following information: - Milestones/target dates and target metrics - Actual completion dates and metrics - For the most recently funded project, describe major activities; significant results, including major findings, developments or conclusions (both positive and negative); and key outcomes.
 Include a discussion of objectives not fully met.
 Explain any barriers encountered and strategies used to overcome these. - Describe steps taken toward sustainability for components of the project.
-Fully describe systems or policy improvements and enhancements. - Describe how project results were disseminated or plans for future dissemination of results.
+Fully describe systems or policy improvements and enhancements.

+• Describe how project results were disseminated or plans for future dissemination of results.